 - Vacant land can take much longer to sell than an existing home.

-The size of the plot of land is an important consideration when looking for a land loan.
-In general, the bigger the vacant plot, the less of the property value you will be able to borrow.
+The size of the plot is an important consideration when looking for a land loan.
+In general, the bigger the vacant plot, the less of the land value you will be able to borrow.

 You may also find it difficult to find a lender for blocks of land over 2.2 hectares in size, as larger land loans are decided on a case-by-case basis.

-Your intention for the property is one of the most important factors in lenders’ assessment of your loan application.
+Your intention for the property is one of the most important factors in a lender’s assessment of your loan application.